jodienorris030/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
 Additionally, don’t be afraid to ask for help when you need it.
 There is always someone who can offer guidance or share their knowledge, whether it' s a coworker, friend, or online community.
 Learning from others and growing your skillset is an essential part of becoming a successful programmer.

+# 2024-03-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code.
+Remember that what you build today may be read, modified, or debugged by others tomorrow, including your future self.
+Complexity might seem impressive initially, but it often breeds bugs and hinders progress in the long run.
+Optimize for readability and understandability, and always keep a balance between functionality and simplicity."